Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Williamtown - Medowie - Karuah is aligned with national averages.
-The median income is $52,518 and the average income stands at $64,307.
-In comparison, Rest of NSW has a median income of $49,459 and an average income of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates project the median income to be approximately $59,141 and the average income at around $72,416 by September 2025.
-Census data indicates that household, family, and personal incomes in Williamtown - Medowie - Karuah rank modestly, between the 39th and 51st percentiles.
-Income analysis reveals that 34.8% of the population (5,968 individuals) fall within the $1,500 to $2,999 income range, mirroring the regional average of 29.9%.
-High housing costs consume 15.3% of income, but strong earnings place disposable income at the 53rd percentile.
+The latest postcode level ATO data for financial year 2022 shows that Williamtown - Medowie - Karuah SA2 has a median income of $52,518 and an average income of $64,307.
+This is comparable to national averages but higher than the Rest of NSW's figures, which are $49,459 (median) and $62,998 (average).
+Based on a 12.61% Wage Price Index growth since financial year 2022, current estimates for Williamtown - Medowie - Karuah SA2 would be approximately $59,141 (median) and $72,416 (average) as of September 2025.
+Census data indicates that household, family, and personal incomes in this area rank modestly, between the 39th and 51st percentiles.
+Income analysis reveals that 34.8% of the population (5,968 individuals) fall within the $1,500 - $2,999 income range, which is similar to the regional average of 29.9%.
+High housing costs consume 15.3% of income in this area, but strong earnings result in disposable income ranking at the 52nd percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income